 What better time than fall to start refocusing our culinary attention on soup?
-You can warm up with a steaming bowl on Sunday, September 24 at Artscape Wychwood Barns when the tenth annual Soupalicious rolls into town.
+You can warm up with a steaming bowl on Sunday, November 4 at Artscape Wychwood Barns when the eleventh annual Soupalicious rolls into town.
 A variety of delicious soups will be available to sample courtesy of local chefs, restaurants and caterers and proceeds will go towards Plant a Row – Grow a Row, a charity wherein participants (whether groups or individual) plant, grow and harvest an extra row of specific vegetables for local food banks and soup kitchens.

 03 of 10

 Nuit Blanche, the all-night contemporary art extravaganza, is back once again, giving you the chance to explore various neighbourhoods in Toronto while also checking out close to 75 art projects by more than 300 artists, both local and international.
 You can scope out art projects in a few areas across the city including Nathan Phillips Square/City Hall; along John Street between Dundas and Front Street; along Bay Street from Dundas to Front Street; and along the waterfront, between Bay Street and Harbourfront Centre.
 The event goes from sunset to sunrise.